Frazz by Jef Mallett for March 23, 2012

 10. Missing large

-margothatheway about 12 years ago
+margothatheway over 12 years ago

 Legally, bicycles are considered vehicles and must obey the traffic laws just like cars or motorcycles and use the appropriate lanes and hand signals.
 They are not supposed to travel 2 or 3 abreast but in single file.